Graph Representation-based Model Poisoning on the Heterogeneous Internet of Agents: Introduction

-Despite the privacy-preserving advantages of the FL-enabled IoA system, model poisoning attacks remain a critical resilience threat~\cite{han2024fedsecurity}.
-Specifically, the attacker operates by generating and uploading malicious model updates during the training process with the intent to manipulate the global model.
-Unlike conventional data poisoning, the attacker does not require access to local private datasets; instead, the attack can exploit the inherent openness of wireless communications and the distributed nature of IoA by participating as a legitimate but malicious agent.
-Malicious model updates can be subtle and carefully masked to bypass detection, while progressively degrading the overall performance of the IoA system \cite{li2024biasing}.
+Despite the privacy-preserving advantages of the FFT-enabled IoA system, model poisoning attacks remain a critical resilience threat~\cite{han2024fedsecurity}.
+Specifically, the attacker operates by generating and transmitting malicious updates during the training process to poison the aggregated global LLM.
+Unlike conventional data poisoning, such an attacker does not require access to local datasets; instead, the attacker can exploit the inherent openness of wireless communications and the distributed nature of the IoA by participating as a legitimate but malicious agent and injecting adversarial objectives \cite{li2024biasing}.

-Various defense methods have been developed to mitigate model poisoning attacks.
-These methods can be unified under what we term the \textit{DiSim-defense mechanisms}: approaches that leverage the Euclidean distance and cosine similarity to identify statistical outliers in model updates.
-Typical models include Trimmed-Mean, Median, and Geometric-Median aggregations that filter updates based on statistical properties \cite{saleem2025federated}, as well as Krum, Multi-Krum, and Bulyan that select updates exhibiting spatial consistency in the parameter space \cite{han2024fedsecurity}.
-Unfortunately, most defenses implicitly assume that adversarial updates exhibit identifiable statistical anomalies, such as abnormally large magnitudes or divergent orientations \cite{wang2025sgan}.
-However, recent sophisticated adversaries capable of embedding subtle higher-order correlations that closely mimic benign update patterns can circumvent these prevailing defense mechanisms, resulting in a high false negative rate \cite{lyu2022privacy}.
+Many defense methods have been developed to mitigate model poisoning attacks.
+In this paper, we refer to a broad family of such methods as \textit{DiSim-defense mechanisms}, which measure Euclidean distances or cosine similarities among local updates and flags those that appear as statistical outliers \cite{wan2024data}.
+For example, Krum \cite{blanchard2017machine} scores each local update by its Euclidean-distance consistency with a set of nearest neighbors and uses the most consistent update to guide aggregation, thereby suppressing outliers.
+FoolsGold \cite{fung2020limitations} uses cosine similarity among local updates to identify suspicious behavior and down-weights the corresponding contributions during aggregation.
+However, prevailing DiSim-defense mechanisms fundamentally depend on the statistical geometric coherence of local updates; if an attacker can embed adversarial objectives while preserving such coherence, it can therefore evade defenses.

-In this paper, graph representation-based model poisoning (GRMP) is proposed as a novel attack method targeting the FL-enabled IoA system.
-GRMP exploits the structural dependencies among benign model updates to craft highly evasive adversarial gradients.
-Rather than relying on simple perturbations, GRMP learns a latent manifold of the parameter correlation graph derived from benign updates, enabling malicious updates to blend seamlessly with legitimate ones.
-This structural alignment enables GRMP to bypass the prevailing DiSim-defense mechanisms, thereby exposing critical vulnerabilities within the resilience landscape of the IoA paradigm.
+In this paper, graph representation-based model poisoning (GRMP) is proposed as a novel attack method targeting the FFT-enabled IoA system.
+The GRMP attack uses graph representation learning to mimic the correlation features of benign updates, and employs a novel attack algorithm to optimize the malicious updates, thereby degrading the performance of the IoA system while bypassing DiSim-defense mechanisms.